 Meanwhile with Frodo and Sam, they come to a woodland country called Ithilien.
 There’s a brilliant scene where Gollum is talking to himself as Sméagol and Gollum.
-After seeing Oliphaunts in Ithilien, Frodo and Sam get caught and taken captive by David Wenham as Faramir and his groups of rangers.
+After seeing Oliphaunts in Ithilien, Frodo and Sam get caught and are taken captive by David Wenham as Faramir and his groups of rangers.

 Back with the people of Rohan making for Helm’s Deep, Éowyn starts to fall in love with Aragorn.
 There are also flashback scenes featuring Aragorn with Liv Tyler as Arwen, set before the Fellowship left for Rivendell in ‘Fellowship’.
-It’s interesting to see a love triangle for Aragorn, Arwen and Éowyn.
+It’s interesting to see a love triangle between Aragorn, Arwen and Éowyn.

-Elsewhere with Arwen, she’s faced to make a choice on whether to stay with Aragorn or to go to the undying lands where the Elves are heading for.
+Elsewhere with Arwen, she’s faced to make a choice on whether to stay with Aragorn or to go to the undying lands where the elves are heading for.
 Hugo Weaving also returns as Elrond.
-He has scenes with his daughter Arwen as he tries to persuade her not to stay with Aragorn should he ever survive.
+He has scenes with his daughter Arwen, as he tries to persuade her not to stay with Aragorn should he ever survive.

 Arwen however is determined at first before Elrond tells her what will happen if she decides to stay.
 It seems that Arwen’s future could be bleak if she says with Aragorn as she’s likely to die unhappily.
-The film ends Arwen’s story with seeming going off to the undying lands.
+The film ends Arwen’s story with her seeming going off to the undying lands.
 But is this the end for her?

 But pretty soon, the Ents come to a decision that doesn’t please Merry.
-After deciding to take Merry and Pippin back home to the Shire, they go on a diversion where Treebeard sees what Saruman’s done to the forest near Isengard.
+After deciding to take Merry and Pippin back home to the Shire, they go on a diversion where Treebeard sees what Saruman has done to the forest near Isengard.
 He gets upset and angry before the Ents march to attack Isengard.

 Meanwhile with Aragorn, he sees the massive Uruk-Hai army and rides to Helm’s Deep to warn King Théoden.
 There are 10,000 Uruk-Hai coming to Helm’s Deep.
-How Aragorn managed to count all of them astounds me! 😀 Soon, King Théoden and the men of Rohan prepare for an approaching battle.
+How Aragorn managed to count all of them astounds me! 😀 Soon, King Théoden and the men of Rohan prepare for an upcoming battle.

 Helm’s Deep is the fortress and the refuge of Rohan that Théoden believes will keep his people safe.
-Once the Uruk-Hai army is reported that it’s approaching Helm’s Deep, Théoden orders for the women and the children to be taken to the Glittering Caves.
+Once the Uruk-Hai army is reported and that it’s approaching Helm’s Deep, Théoden orders for the women and children to be taken to the Glittering Caves.
 The men of Rohan will defend and fight.

 As the men of Rohan prepare for battle, it does feel pretty grisly and grim.
 It seems like there’s no hope for the men of Rohan, especially when farmers and stable boys get selected to fight in the battle.
 But Aragorn is determined to fight on and die for his people.
 He declares there’s always hope.

 Soon the men of Rohan aren’t alone.
 They’re joined by another small army of Elves.
 These are led by Craig Parker as Haldir from Lothlórien.
 They’ve come to help the men of Rohan to fight the Uruk-Hai at Helm’s Deep.
-This is to honour the alliance of Elves and Men that fought against Sauron long ago.
+This is to honour the alliance of elves and men that fought against Sauron long ago.